Suramya28/Web-Security/README.md

 # Web-Security

-You shall be implementing a simple Rock Paper Scissors game using Node.js.
+Implementing a simple Rock Paper Scissors game using Node.js and Express framework